Sustainable Ways to Manage Stormwater

 This can be broken up into a number of areas, but one is vandalism.
 Unfortunately, it is not uncommon, to see trees vandalized, especially young trees.
 Once trees are beyond a certain stage of life, they tend to be less susceptible to vandalism, but while they’re young, they are very vulnerable to being damaged by vandals: debarking trunks; snapping branches; or scratching graffiti onto limbs

 Traffic impact is another human behavior that negatively affects tree growth.
-This frequently occurs with curb plantings, whereby trees are planted close to the roadside.
+This frequently occurs with curb plantings, whereby trees are planted close to the roadside or powerlines.
 If crown lifting is not performed, and the trees develop a low canopy, then low-lying branches can be smashed and damaged by passing traffic.
 This is especially the case, where you see a camber on the road that causes tall vehicles to intersect with the tree’s canopy, causing limbs and branches to tear off, allowing infection to set in.

-20211108 082645 why don't trees grow well in cities Citygreen
+20211108 082645 plant trees Citygreen

 Low-speed vehicular impact in parking lots can similarly impact tree growth.
 This frequently happens in parking lots, where trees have been planted with the best intentions, but wheel stops have been either omitted or placed in the wrong positions.